Committee on Space Research

-The Committee on Space Research (COSPAR) was established on October 3, 1958 by the International Council for Scientific Unions (ICSU).
+The Committee on Space Research (COSPAR) was established on October 3, 1958 by the International Council for Scientific Unions (ICSU) and its first chair was Hildegard Korf Kallmann-Bijl.
 Among COSPAR's objectives are the promotion of scientific research in space on an international level, with emphasis on the free exchange of results, information, and opinions, and providing a forum, open to all scientists, for the discussion of problems that may affect space research.
 These objectives are achieved through the organization of symposia, publication, and other means.

 COSPAR has created a number of research programmes on different topics, a few in cooperation with other scientific Unions.
 The long-term project COSPAR international reference atmosphere started in 1960; since then it has produced several editions of the high-atmosphere code CIRA.
 The code "IRI" of the URSI-COSPAR working group on the International Reference Ionosphere was first edited in 1978 and is yearly updated.

 General Assembly

-Every second year, COSPAR calls for a General Assembly (also called Scientific Assembly).
+Every two years, starting in 1980, COSPAR calls for a General Assembly (also called Scientific Assembly).
 These are conferences currently gathering almost three thousand participating space researchers.
-The most recent assemblies are listed in the table below.
-The 41st General Assembly in Istanbul was cancelled due to the 2016 Turkish coup d'état attempt.
+The most recent assemblies are listed in the table below; as of two previous leap years, two General Assemblies were cancelled.
+The 41st General Assembly in Istanbul was cancelled due to the 2016 Turkish coup d'état attempt, while the 43rd General Assembly in Sydney was also cancelled due to the COVID-19 pandemic.